Bruce Campbell B-movie Moontrap is finally getting a sequel.

 It's even got me to thinking about some other obscure horror/sci-fi sequels we'd like to see.
 Here's a quick wish list:

-The original follows a deranged guy in a mask offing people with an axe.
-Since it was made during the end of the ’80s slasher movie cycle, many of you haven’t seen it.
+Edge Of The Axe Part IIThe original follows a deranged guy in a mask offing people with an axe.
+Since it was made during the end of the '80s slasher movie cycle, many of you haven't seen it.
 Correct that immediately.

 While these sequels will probably never happen, we'll at least take comfort in the fact that we're getting a new entry to a Bruce Campbell film, even if we don't get the Man himself.